janaSunrise/Pytorch-ML-CPP-Learning/README.md

 A simple repo to learn using Pytorch C++ API, for Deep Learning programs.

-**Note**: This is just a repo, for quick references to setup `cmake`, use libtorch and other purposes.
+**Note**: This is just a repo, for quick references to setup `cmake`, use libtorch and how to build amazing ML models using Pytorch.
 The code shouldn't be used in production, or anything serious.

 ## Installation and usage.